 Gross-basis identification: the two-step process

 This is the most significant procedural change.
-Under the extant standard, the auditor considered whether events or conditions existed that may cast significant doubt on going concern, and there was no explicit prohibition on factoring in management's plans during that consideration.
-Many teams did both simultaneously.
+Under the extant standard, the auditor considered whether events or conditions existed that may cast significant doubt on GC, and there was no explicit prohibition on factoring in management’s plans during that consideration.
+On about half the engagements I’ve worked, teams did both simultaneously.

 ISA 570 (Revised 2024) separates the process into two distinct stages.

-Stage one: the auditor identifies events and conditions on a gross basis.
-This means before considering any mitigating factors included in management's plans for future actions.
-A maturing loan is a going concern event regardless of whether management intends to refinance.
-Declining revenue for four consecutive quarters is a going concern condition regardless of whether management plans to cut costs.
+Stage one is that the auditor identifies events and conditions on a gross basis.
+This means before considering any mitigating factors included in management’s plans for future actions.
+A maturing loan is a GC event regardless of whether management intends to refinance.
+Declining revenue for four consecutive quarters is a GC condition regardless of whether management plans to cut costs.
 The identification happens without reference to what management intends to do about it.

-Stage two: only after identification does the auditor evaluate management's plans.
+Stage two is that only after identification does the auditor evaluate management’s plans.
 Are the plans feasible?
 Are the underlying assumptions reasonable?
-Is there supporting evidence (a signed term sheet, a binding letter of intent, a confirmed order book)?
+Is there supporting evidence (a signed term sheet or committed financing)?
 The mitigation analysis belongs here, and only after stage one is complete and documented.

 Extended assessment period: twelve months from approval date

-The extant ISA 570 (Revised) required the auditor to cover at least twelve months from the date of the financial statements.
-ISA 570 (Revised 2024) changes the starting point to the date of approval of the financial statements (as defined in ISA 560).
+The extant ISA 570 (Revised) required the auditor to cover at least twelve months from the date of the financial statements (FS).
+ISA 570 (Revised 2024) changes the starting point to the date of approval of the FS (as defined in ISA 560 ).

 This is a longer period.
 For a Dutch entity with a 31 December 2027 year-end that approves its financial statements on 15 April 2028, the assessment period under the extant standard ran to 31 December 2028.
 Under the revised standard, it runs to at least 15 April 2029.
 That’s an additional three and a half months.